a920604a/data-engineering-zoomcamp-2025/project/Readme.md

 # GitHub Data Analytics Pipeline

+This project provides insights into open-source development trends by analyzing GitHub Watch events.
+Built using GCP, Airflow, and BigQuery, it allows stakeholders to explore developer engagement and repository popularity in real-time.

 ## 1. Problem Description

 This project analyzes GitHub repository activity using the GitHub Archive dataset.
 The goal is to extract, process, and analyze watch events to uncover insights into repository trends, user engagement, and activity patterns over time.